-The biggest challenge with two-factor authentication (also called “2FA”) is that, while the idea and practice both seem straightforward, there are lots of distracting side issues.
+The biggest challenge with two-factor authentication is that, while the idea and practice both seem straightforward, there are lots of distracting side issues.

 Many services have a different name for “two-factor authentication,” which means identifying and finding it can be hard.
 Some of these include “multi-factor authentication,” “two-step verification,” and “login approvals.”

-Services often bury how to turn on two-factor authentication, and it’s not in a consistent place.
+Services often bury how to turn on 2FA and it’s not in a consistent place.

 2FA can fail in ways that block you from accessing your account, for instance, if you don’t have your phone.

-2FA can be implemented in ways that don’t defend you against certain attackers.
-For example, when authentication codes are sent via text message and your attacker has control of the phone system.
+2FA can be implemented in ways that don’t protect you against certain attackers—for example, when authentication codes are sent via text message and your attacker has control of the phone system.

-It’s better to emphasize strategies that empower the user, rather than tell them about problems they will have no control over.
+It’s better to emphasize strategies that empower the learner, rather than tell them about problems they will have no control over.